conan-io/tribe/README.md

 # Conan 2.0 Tribe

+During
-It's time to move Conan forward with the help and feedback of the community.
-During the last years Conan has been successfully adopted by many solo programmers and enterprises helping all of to build high-quality applications and improve their development experience.
-Conan needs another leap forward and the 2.0 release will become the next major and stable release integrating everything learned in these years.
+recent years Conan has been successfully adopted by many individual programmers as well as
+enterprise teams, and helped them all to build their applications more easily and improve their development experience.
+The Conan team continues to identify new features and areas of improvement based on everything we've learned in recent years.

-This repository in Github will gather the proposals, substantial features and breaking changes that would arrive to Conan 2.0.
+This repository in Github will gather the proposals, substantial features and breaking changes.
+For example, there are several such proposals being evaluated for Conan 2.0, and even after it's release, this repository will continue to be used in the same way for future releases.
 This aims to be a collaborative effort among the tribe members and the development team, trying to understand the needs, the pains and the implications of every feature or breaking change.